What Is This Digital PR Thing That Everyone Says You Need?

 Digital PR is a premium service so if your main goal is to build backlinks, then you might as well explore other possibilities that could be better suited for what you need and what you’re able to afford:

 Want highly relevant links?
 Not too fussed about reaching big media sites?
-Got the capabilities to create in-depth content?
+Got the capability to create in-depth content?
 Got time to build links over a long period of time?

 Consider targeting links and resource pages relevant to your industry.
 Here’s a guide with more info.
 And if you want to take this to the next level, you should read about Backlinko’s Skyscraper Technique.

 Got no budget to create new content?
 Can spend time digging through the internet and sending emails?